Use garden-fresh or shop-bought herbs for this parsley soap recipe. It uses the re-batch technique, meaning that you will not need to handle lye.

 No matter though.
 I eventually found a method that works better.
 It’s also easy enough for beginner soap makers and for those who aren’t sure about handling lye.
 This recipe will give you bright green bars that begin as bright green but will fade over the curing phase to a yellowy-green.
 If you’re looking for a bright stable green I’d recommend you stick with clays or mineral pigments.

-You begin by using soap that’s already completed saponfication.
+You begin by using soap that’s already completed saponification.
 That means bars of soap purchased from the shop or soap you’ve already made.
 If you have some scruffy looking odds and ends of soap then this is a perfect way to rescue them.

 Rebatching involves shredding these bars up and melting them down into a paste-like consistency.
 You then mold it, allow to cool and harden, and then cut it up into bars if applicable.

-Sometimes you make a batch of soap and realize afterwards that you’ve made an error.
+Sometimes you make a batch of soap and realize afterward that you’ve made an error.
 Re-batching can save that recipe and yes, you could use this method in some circumstances.
 You just have to ensure that your soap is at least a week old and that you don’t need to add any more lye.
 As already mentioned, I think it’s contact with lye that zaps the color out of parsley soap.

 Using Parsley in soap

-For this recipe I used homegrown parsley that I’d dried and finely pulsed.
+For this recipe, I used homegrown parsley that I’d dried and finely pulsed.
 You could use the same, which could mean shop-purchased dried parsley, or you could use fresh.
 If using fresh, then you’ll want to double the amount used.

-There are two types of parsley, flat leaf and curly, and either will do for this parsley soap recipe.
+There are two main types of parsley, flat-leaf and curly, and either will do for this parsley soap recipe.
 If you use your own homegrown, it will make this soap extra special.
 Parsley is sometimes difficult to grow from seed so I buy a small plant in spring and within six weeks it’s pretty big.
 This year I got a tiny plant for free at the seed swap.
 Doesn’t it look lush now?

 Soap to use for this parsley soap recipe